 2013 started with Hou's inaugural participation in an open super-tournament, starting as the 14th and lowest seed in the category 20 Tata Steel (2013).
 After a string of early losses, she recovered well (especially when playing Black) to defeat current and previous 2700 players Anish Giri, Pentala Harikrishna and Ivan Sokolov to score 5.5/13 (+3 =5 -5) and a near 2700 performance to finish 10th, ahead of Fabiano Caruana, Erwin L'Ami and Sokolov.
 Seeded 4th, she came in at =4th (8th on tiebreak) with a relatively rating-neutral 5.5/11 (+3 =5 -3) result at the Chinese Championships (2013).
 Her participation in the Women Grand Prix Geneva (2013) in May 2013 has been her least successful to date, scoring only 5/11 and placing =8th out of 12, and shedding 22 rating points for the June 2013 rating period.
 In June, and presumably part of her preparation for her World Championship match with Ushenina, Hou played the Navara vs Yifan Hou, 2013 and drew all 4 classical games; however, after drawing the blitz tiebreakers 1-1 she won the Armageddon blitz tiebreaker.
 In July 2013, she was selected as one of the President's nominees to play in the World Cup (2013), where she lost to Latvian #1 Alexey Shirov in the tiebreaker of the first round.
 However, in the following month in September 2013, she played and won the Ushenina - Hou Women's World Championship (2013) by 5.5-1.5 (+4 =3), to regain her title as 13th Women's World Champion.

-Hou's rating as of 1 August 2014 was 2661 (world #87).
-She is still the top rated Girl (woman U20) in the world and the #2 woman in the world after Polgár.
-She is the 8th ranked player overall in China.
+Hou's rating as of 1 December 2014 was 2673 (world #71).
+She is still the top rated Girl (woman U20) in the world and the #2 woman in the world after Polgár, but only by 2 points in this rating list, the closest approach by any female player ratings-wise to Polgar since she entered the top 100 in 1989.
+Hou is also the 8th ranked player overall in China and #13 in Asia.
 Her rapid rating is 2600 while her blitz rating is 2662.

 Article about Hou being the youngest female GM: http://www.chessbase.com/newsdetail...
 Live rating: http://www.2700chess.com/women * http://www.fide.com/component/conte... ** http://www.worldmindgames.net/en/ne...